ParinchatJ/ParinchatJ/README.md

 ___

-- 👨‍💻 All of my projects are available at [Portfoliolink](https://parinchatj.vercel.app/)
+- 👨‍💻 All of me to know [Portfoliolink](https://parinchatj.vercel.app/)

 - 📫 How to reach me **j.parinchat@gmail.com**